The Dallas Winds

-Near the end of coursework (Winter 1998-1999), Mary took two national auditions.
-The first audition, for the U.S. Marine Band, lasted probably less than five minutes and she did not advance but it set her on a mission to work harder.
-She won her second audition just a few months later with the U.S. Army Band “Pershing’s Own” and moved to Washington D.C. as a member of the Ceremonial Unit.
+Near the end of coursework (Winter 1998-1999), Mary won an audition with the U.S. Army Band “Pershing’s Own” and moved to Washington D.C. as a member of the Ceremonial Unit.

-Following a retirement and subsequent opening in 2001, Mary took her third national audition for TUSAB Concert Band and was named “Eb Clarinet Soloist” and although she had viewed this position as a dream job with perfect timing, during this period she was also dealing with injuries sustained during basic training and was faced with a physically demanding Army career or else a new direction.
+Following a retirement and subsequent opening in 2001, Mary took the Eb clarinet audition for TUSAB Concert Band and was named “Eb Clarinet Soloist” and although she had viewed this position as a dream job with perfect timing, during this period she was also dealing with injuries sustained during basic training and was faced with a physically demanding Army career or else a new direction.

-As a member of The U.S. Army Band “Pershing’s Own” Mary performed for many important world events including inaugural ceremonies and events in the Arlington National Cemetery, the U.S. Capitol, and the White House.
+As a member of The U.S. Army Band “Pershing’s Own” Mary performed for many important world events including inaugural ceremonies and events in the Arlington National Cemetery, the National Mall, the U.S. Capitol, and at the White House.
 She also performed for many memorials and ceremonies following the 9/11 tragedies both in New York and in the Military District of Washington.

 She was featured as a soloist with the Concert Band (with SSgt Aughtry, flute) in the Summer of 2001 and performed both a chamber recital and a solo recital during her 3 years at TUSAB.

 Mary with The U.S. Army Band at Ground Zero following 9-11.